shrinerb/shrine/README.md

 });
 ```

-The plugin also provides a route that can be used for doing direct S3 uploads.
+Along with the upload route, this endpoint also includes a route for generating
+presigns for direct uploads to 3rd-party services like Amazon S3.
+See the
-See the documentation of the plugin for more details, as well as the
+[direct_upload] plugin documentation for more details, as well as the
 [Roda](https://github.com/janko-m/shrine-example)/[Rails](https://github.com/erikdahlstrand/shrine-rails-example)
-example apps which demonstrates multiple uploads directly to S3.
+example apps which demonstrate multiple uploads directly to S3.

 ## Backgrounding